 This Forex trading example involves a Hammer Candlestick pattern, which signalizes the end of a decrease and the beginning of an increase.
-All this happened into a Forex channel, which gave me a better picture about the scope of my Hammer Reversal candle trade.
-I traded until the price reached the upper channel level.
+All this happened into a Forex channel, which gave us a better picture of the scope of our Hammer Reversal candle trade.
+We traded until the price reached the upper channel level.

 Signals for the Coming Price Increase